- 22 Nov 2022

 - 1 Minute to read

-The summary bar provides different types of summarizations of all the cell values in a given field.
+Learn about the summary bar, an Airtable base metadata feature that provides different types of summarizations of all the cell values in a given field.

 The summary bar is a great tool that can be used to quickly understand and calculate values for a set of records.
 However, the summary bar can't be referenced by Airtable records.
 Summary values are a type of metadata not currently accessible by record-level formulas.